2 Days Solo Trip to Hampi

 This is the largest Linga image in Hampi.
 Located next to the Lakshmi Narasimha statue the Linga is housed inside a chamber with an opening in the front.
 A close look on this icon can reveal three eyes (depicting the three eyes of Shiva) carved on it.
 Legend has it that this was commissioned by a peasant woman and hence the name (Badva means poor in local tongue).

-Thereafter I moved to see some royal and maintained monuments.
-It’s peculiar to note that this is one of the beautiful structures that were left undamaged during the siege of the city.
+After that, I went to see some maintained and royal monuments.
+It’s odd to see that one of the lovely buildings that was unharmed during the siege of the city is this one.

 Lotus Mahal & Elephant Stables